tjphoton/CarND/CarND-Advanced-Lane-Lines-P4/AdvancedLaneFindingProjectWriteup.md

 This distortion correction is applied to the test image using the `cv2.undistort()` function in code cell #4 to obtaine this result:

-![Undistored Image]	[image1]
+![Undistored Image][image1]

 ### Pipeline (single images)

-#### 1. Distortion correction on road image.
+#### 1. Distortion correction on road image

-To demonstrate this step, I will describe how I apply the distortion correction to one of the straight lanes test images:
+With the same camera calibration matrix and distortion coefficients calculated above from the chessboard images, use `cv2.undistort()` function again on the road image taken from the same camera mounted in the center of the car, straight lanes test images can be distortion corrected in the same manner, as shown below.
+The correction is successfully applied by obersaving the top right corner of the tree is more vertical than the un-corrected on.
+The car dashboard is also more downward curvered in the corrected images.

 ![Road Image Distortion Corrected #1][image2]
 ![Road Image Distortion Corrected #2][image3]

-#### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 2. Perspective transform

 The code for my perspective transform includes a function called `bird_view()`, which appears in the #8 code cell of the IPython notebook).
 The `bird_view()` function takes as inputs an road image, outputs a perspective transformed bird view image. the source (`src`) and destination (`dst`) points are hardcoded in the following manner: